darakian/darakian.github.io/_posts/2025-06-04-parsing-semver-from-cve.md

 So, what do we observe in the published data?

-First off we have this
+First a few examples.
+We have this

 ```
 {